Creating and Running a Slim Project in ServBay

 Initializing the Slim Application

-- Create the entry file: Slim projects typically use a single entry point such as
+- Create the Entry File: Slim projects normally use a single entry file (like

 public/index.php